 Samuel and Emma Smith then traveled to Chicago and while they moved quite often, they paid their bills and appeared to be a stable and loving couple.
 In November 1885, they were living in an apartment on West Monroe Street.
 The night of Saturday, November 23, the landlady heard an explosion come from their apartment and sent her husband up to investigate.
 Without opening the door, Samuel explained that he had been loading a shotgun that he kept for hunting and one of the shells accidentally exploded, but had done no damage.
 The landlord accepted the explanation then, but the next day, when no one answered his knocks he suspected trouble and forced open the door.
 He found the body of Emma Smith lying on floor with a pillow covering her face.
 He lifted the pillow to discover that the top of her head had been blown off.
 The murder weapon, Smith’s shotgun, was lying across the bed.
 Smith had changed out of his bloodstained clothes, washed his hands and left.

 Two letters found in the apartment prompted the police to believe that jealousy had been the motive for the murder.
 Both were signed by J. S. H. Bickford, one addressed to Mr. Smith, one to Emma.
 To Smith, Bickford explained that he had been engaged to marry Emma and had been led to believe that Smith enticed her from her home and compelled her to marry him.
 He followed them to Chicago with thoughts of revenge.
 Bickford related that one day when Smith was out of the apartment, he broke in and spoke to Emma, proposing that he and she fly away together.
 When Emma told him that she loved Smith with all of her heart and would never leave him, Bickford became angry and threatened to shoot Smith.
 At this Emma fainted.
-Bickford explained, “I took her in my arms and laid her on the bed and, God forgive me, I unbuttoned her dress, kissed her breast and pointed my revolver at her heart, but one word—Sammy—escaped her lips and arrested my hand.”
-Bickford resigned himself to the fact that Emma had chosen Smith and begged him to treat her well.

 To Emma, Bickford enclosed a lock of his hair because “Our eyes shall never again behold each other’s face.”
-He told her he was on his “dying couch” implying that he was committing suicide.

 Mrs. Taylor, who had come to Chicago to claim her daughter’s remains, knew nothing of J. S. H. Bickford and had no knowledge that Emma was engaged to anyone before meeting Smith.
-The police and reporters were not able to track down Bickford in Chicago or Cleveland and it was believed that the name may have been fictitious.
+The police and reporters were not able to track down Bickford in Chicago or Cleveland, and it was believed that the name may have been fictitious.

-A coroner’s inquest was held and a warrant was issued for Samuel Smith’s arrest for the murder of Emma Smith.
+A coroner’s inquest was held, and a warrant was issued for Samuel Smith’s arrest for the murder of Emma Smith.
 Though Smith had left the city and the police had no idea where he went, they were confident that he would be captured when they released this very detailed description throughout the country:

-Chicago, November 23, 1885
+Department of Police,Chicago, November 23, 1885

 Arrest for murder Samuel R. Smith.
 He is about twenty-seven years of age, five feet seven inches high, medium build, 145 to 150 pounds weight, dark brown hair which he combs low on his forehead and is slightly sprinkled with gray; has a tumor on top of his head and very receding forehead; scar through right eyebrow; small brown mustache, sometimes dyed black and curled up at ends; small, piercing eyes; talks rapidly; medium pale face; wore when he left here, dark, bottle-green suit with silver stripes, dark overcoat, small, leaf scarf pin with diamond in center, and high silk hat made by Chicago hatter.
 Address all information to F. Ebersold, General Superintendent Police.

 Soon after, he sent his wife back to Erie, saying he planned to close his affairs in Cleveland and move to Buffalo; he would send for her when he was established there.
-In Erie she received a letter saying he was bound for New York City where he was to ship out as a sailor on an ocean vessel.
+In Erie, she received a letter saying he was bound for New York City, where he was to ship out as a sailor on an ocean vessel.
 He said he would return in nine months and live with her again.
-A year later she met a member of his family who told her that Smith had drowned in mid-ocean.
+A year later, she met a member of his family who told her that Smith had drowned in mid-ocean.

 She told reporters, “I heard nothing more of him until I read in the Leader of the murder he committed.
 He is a shrewd rascal, and I hope the authorities will capture him.
-Often he has taken a knife from his pocket and declared that he was determined to have money, even if he had to shed blood to get it.
+Often, he has taken a knife from his pocket and declared that he was determined to have money, even if he had to shed blood to get it.
 His boast was that there were no detectives smart enough to catch him.”

-Reporters also learned some particulars on the dead woman and her relationship with Smith in Chicago.
+Reporters also learned some particulars about the dead woman and her relationship with Smith in Chicago.
 The ruling passion of Emma’s life had been her wardrobe.
 The couple lived very frugally in every other aspect of their life so that Emma would have money for the clothing she desired.
-It was reported that on the Thursday before the murder she had demanded that Smith buy her a new silk dress and told him not to come home without it.
+It was reported that on the Thursday before the murder, she had demanded that Smith buy her a new silk dress and told him not to come home without it.

 She needed to dress well because she had decided to try her hand at entertaining and joined a West Side theatre troupe for a performance called “Lawn Tennis.”
 She proudly showed Smith some complicated dance steps she had learned for the show, but he was not impressed.
-The thought of her leaving him for the theatre, coupled with his jealousy over J. S. H. Bickford became unbearable for Smith resulting in Emma’s murder.
+The thought of her leaving him for the theatre, coupled with his jealousy over J. S. H. Bickford, became unbearable for Smith, resulting in Emma’s murder.

-On November 27, the Chicago Daily News received a letter postmarked Baltimore and signed by Samuel R. Smith, an analysis of the handwriting proved the letter to be authentic.
-In the letter Smith asserted that he had not deliberately murdered Emma.
+On November 27, the Chicago Daily News received a letter postmarked Baltimore and signed by Samuel R. Smith.
+An analysis of the handwriting proved the letter to be authentic.
+In the letter, Smith asserted that he had not deliberately murdered Emma.
 He admitted that he was jealous of Bickford, recounting the story of Bickford holding a gun to Emma’s breast, and he had been upset about her joining a theatre troupe, but the shooting had been accidental.
-He was loading his shotgun in preparation for hunting the following morning when the gun discharged, just inches from Emma’s head.
+He was loading his shotgun in preparation for hunting the following morning when the gun discharged just inches from Emma’s head.
 The shot also broke the lamp, leaving the room in darkness.
-When Smith lit a match and saw what he had done he was devastated and nearly used the second barrel on himself.
-Instead he changed his clothes and left Chicago by train.
+When Smith lit a match and saw what he had done, he was devastated and nearly used the second barrel on himself.
+Instead, he changed his clothes and left Chicago by train.
 After further reflection he realized he had nothing to live for and was planning to take his own life.
 He had sent the letter to the newspaper in a last attempt to set the record straight before dying.

 He closed the letter this way: